MiDev7/MiDev7/README.md

 <a href="https://www.linkedin.com/in/mikaia-razafintsalama-fanomezantsoa-676b1b1a1/" target="_blank" ><img align="left" src="https://img.icons8.com/color/344/linkedin-circled--v1.png" height="50" /></a>

+- 🌱 I’m currently learning Rust
+- 👯 I’m looking to collaborate on the development of a new AI model that will help in the medical field.
+- 😄 Pronouns: He/Him/His
 <!--
 **MiDev7/MiDev7** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.